What’s the best browser for streaming videos?

 - Published

-So what are some of the best browsers that will display movies in HD?
+What are some of the best browsers that support HD movies?

-And for Windows users, Microsoft Edge or Internet Explorer are the ones to use as all three web browsers support 1080p resolution.
+Microsoft Edge supports 1080p resolution.
 1080p refers to the number of dots or pixels that an image contains – a higher number always guarantees a better picture quality.
-With these browsers you’ll be able to stream your favourite action movies, addictive boxsets or online videos without compromising on image quality.
+With this browser, you’ll be able to stream your favourite action movies, addictive box sets or online videos without compromising on image quality.

-Microsoft Edge, though, is another contender for best web browsers with its speedy streaming.
+Microsoft Edge, though, is another contender for the best web browsers with its speedy streaming.
 Its performance has been known to match or beat the frontrunner, Chrome.
-Notably, Mozilla Firefox and Opera lag behind so stick with either Chrome or Edge on your movie nights and you won’t be disappointed.
+Notably, Mozilla Firefox and Opera lag, so stick with either Chrome or Edge on your movie nights, and you won’t be disappointed.

 The best part of getting a new laptop, regardless of the make and model, is that the battery lasts quite a while when fully charged.
 Naturally with age and time your battery relies on the charger a lot more.
 To help keep your battery performing well, you should use a browser that won’t zap the life out of your device when you’re streaming.
 We’ve ranked the best web browsers to use in order of battery-saving magic.